gohugoio/hugo/content/concept.md

 ### Assumptions

-The current Hugo documentation
+First and foremost, the biggest shortcomings of the current documentation are a matter of *content* more than visual or UX design.

+In addition, this project was started with the assumptions that the Hugo documentation

 * is confusing for new users
 * is a common complaint in the Hugo forums ([forum discussion 1][ex1], [forum discussion 2][ex2])
 * lacks structure and is therefore
-    * unscalable, as demonstrated by patch pages (e.g. [here][patch1] and [here][patch2]) that seem out of place, require unnecessary drilldown, or duplicate content in other areas of the docs, thus requiring duplicative efforts to update
+    * unscalable, as demonstrated by patch pages (e.g. [here][patch1] and [here][patch2]) that seem out of place, require unnecessary drill-down, or duplicate content in other areas of the docs, thus requiring duplicative efforts to update
     * inconsistent in its terminology, style, and (sometimes) layout
-    * limited in effective use of Alogolia's document search (i.e., because of redundant content grouping, headings, etc)
+    * limited in effective use of Alogolia's document search (i.e., due to redundant content grouping, headings, etc)
     * difficult to optimize for external search engines (SEO)
-* does not leverage Hugo's more powerful feature (e.g., there is only *one* archetype); leveraging these features would help address the aforementioned shortcomings (i.e., scalability, consistency, and search)
+* does not leverage Hugo's more powerful features (e.g., only *one* archetype); leveraging these features would help address the aforementioned shortcomings (i.e., scalability, consistency, and search)
-* assumes a higher level of Golang proficiency than is realistic for newcomers to static site generators or general web development.
-A prime example is the sparsity of basic and advanced code samples for templating functions, some of which may still be wholly undocumented.
+* assumes a higher level of Golang proficiency than is realistic for newcomers to static site generators or general web development; a prime example is the sparsity of basic and advanced code samples for templating functions, some of which may still be wholly undocumented
+* lacks well-defined contribution and editorial guidelines for those interested in submitting or editing documentation.

 ### Goals